Kenoalpe/asm-compiler-exercise/README.md

-# asm-compiler-exercise
+# custom-assembler
-This repository provides an assembler compiler written in Python for a simulated CPU in Logisim, enabling the conversion of custom assembly code into machine code.
+This repository provides an assembler written in Python for a simulated CPU in Logisim, enabling the conversion of custom assembly code into machine code.

 ## Getting started
 ### Clone: